raspberrypilearning/cd-dice-roller/en/step_7.md

 --- /task ---

 This variable is an array-like list of HTML elements.
-This allows us to go through each element with a loop and access that element using your counter variable, usually `i`.
+This allows us to go through each element with a loop and access that element using our counter variable, usually `i`.

 --- task ---